 If you or a loved one are struggling with an addiction or a dependence on Xanax or Klonopin, we can diagnose you with a substance use disorder and treat the condition.
 If you are still using the substance, this is an excellent time to get started on your recovery.
 Since you are using Xanax or Klonopin right now, you have not begun to experience any of the withdrawal symptoms that were listed above, so you are ready to enter our drug detox program.

 You must go through the detoxification process first.
 If you fail to end your physical addiction to Xanax or Klonopin, your chances of completing your treatment and remaining sober will be very slim.
 Relapsing and returning to drug use is always a concern after people leave drug treatment, so we want to make sure that you begin this process in the correct manner.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 If you have begun the detoxification process on your own, our medical professionals will diagnose your substance use disorder and begin your treatment.
 If you need to go through the detoxification process, our medical doctors and nurses will assist you every step of the way.
 Our medical professionals will administer medications that will relieve your withdrawal symptoms so that you can tolerate the process without too much discomfort.